michaelkamprath/eater-sap-1-improvements/calculating-factorial/README.md

 * `STx` - Store current value in register `x` into memory location in command parameter.
 * `MVxy` - Copy (move) value in register `x` to register `y`.
 For example, `CPIJ` would copy the value in register `I` to register `J`.

-Also, for clarity, load immediate instructions will be notated `LDiX` (note the lower case `i`) where `X` is the register the lower 4 bits if the instruction will be loaded into.
+Also, for clarity, load immediate instructions will be notated `SETX` where `X` is the register the lower 4 bits if the instruction will be loaded into.

 The SAP-1 uses a 4-bit instruction code and thus has room for the definition of 16 different instructions.
 The original instruction set has 12 defined instructions, leaving room for only 4 new instructions.
 For the factorial algorithm with the `I` and `J` registers, we would need the `DECI`, `DECJ`, `LDI`, and `CPIJ` instructions in addition to the original SAP-1 instruction set.
 With those new instructions defined and the corresponding I and J registers implemented in hardware, the factorial program then becomes: